-Each bride is uniquely beautiful which is why I always strive to create something different with each bridal gown.
+Each bride is uniquely beautiful which is why I always strive to create something different with every bridal gown.
 Simple or elaborate, I think a wedding gown’s design should illuminate a woman’s personality and beauty without overshadowing her.

 Over the years I’ve been fortunate to meet some very lovely women who have allowed me to take part in one of the most important days of their lives.
 Here are just a few of the wonderful, memorable, not-by-the-book weddings that I was lucky enough to play a part in.

 Dream Bride Barbie – Inspired by an actual basket-weave wedding gown I designed, this dress has a halter top made of woven ribbon w/ a full tulle skirt & was created for an exhibit to benefit Ballet Philippines.
 Barbie’s bridesmaid wears a periwinkle tulle dress with black beadwork.

 A more glamorous, backless version (with Swarovski detail) and a full ballgown skirt in tulle & bridal satin was specially ordered and custom-created for Barbie in 2013 🙂